Careers Leader: Mrs J Jackson, Transition and Engagement Leader, Careers

 Advice begins at Key Stage 3, particularly around the time students are choosing their option subjects, and we ensure that every student in Year 11 has a plan for the next two years of their education, whether it be continuing into the Sixth Form with A levels, more vocational courses at college or an apprenticeship with a local business.
 Our Sixth Formers are also given advice and support, particularly with university and apprenticeship applications.
 Their destinations post-18 are monitored with interest, and they are warmly invited to return to Denefield as alumni to talk about their chosen career pathway.

 If you would like more information about our careers programme, please do not hesitate to contact Mr M Boys.
 The impact of our careers programme is measured and assessed through progression and destinations information and through student voice.

-Our careers programme is reviewed annually in the summer term.
+Our careers programme is reviewed annually; due 31 August 2020.